 Total Joint Replacement

 Your hip and your knee are the joints most often replaced if you have rheumatoid arthritis.
+In some cases, the surgery can be done robotically.
 Your surgeon takes out the damaged part and puts an artificial joint in its place.
 The device, called a prosthesis, can be made of plastic, metal, or ceramic.